jookie/PhotoDrone/README.md

 - [ibm.com - What Is Software as a Service (SaaS)?What is SaaS?
 Software as a ServiceWhat is SaaS (Software as a Service)?What Is Software as a Service (SaaS)?
 Definition and ...What Is SaaS? - Software as a Service DefinitionSoftware as a Service (SaaS) - Cloud Information CenterWhat is SaaS? | SaaS definitionWhat is SaaS? - Software as a Service Explained](https://www.ibm.com/topics/saas)

-PhotoChat is a Software as a Service (SaaS) platform that integrates OpenCV's powerful computer vision capabilities with pretrained models utilizing various GPT technologies.
+Integrates OpenCV's powerful computer vision capabilities with pretrained models utilizing various GPT technologies.
+Harnesses the mathematics capabilities of OpenCV and GPT technology to enhance image understanding and interaction.
-It facilitates advanced functionalities such as face detection and recognition using OpenCV[[2](https://www.linkedin.com/pulse/building-advanced-face-detection-recognition-system-beoec)], while also leveraging GPT technology for other tasks such as natural language understanding and generation[[1](https://platform.openai.com/docs/models)].
+It facilitates advanced functionalities such as face detection and recognition using OpenCV[[2](https://www.linkedin.com/pulse/building-advanced-face-detection-recognition-system-beoec), while also leveraging GPT technology for other tasks such as natural language understanding and generation[[1](https://platform.openai.com/docs/models).
 This platform offers a comprehensive solution for applications requiring sophisticated image analysis and natural language processing capabilities.

 ## 🌐 Sources
 1. [Models - OpenAI API](https://platform.openai.com/docs/models)
 2. [Building an Advanced Face Detection and Recognition System](https://www.linkedin.com/pulse/building-advanced-face-detection-recognition-system-beoec)

-## Introduction
-Create a private ChatGPT website with one-click for free using Vercel, support muti **text** / **images generation** conversations.
-Powered by OpenAI API GPT-4/3.5 and Vercel.

 ## Features
 - ⚡ Deploy quickly and for free using Vercel